 Documentation and Reporting Requirements

 Keeping good records is crucial for your non-profit status.
+Before diving into specific forms, it’s important to have general information about the requirements for churches and religious organizations, as this helps you understand the broader legal and tax framework.
 You must file a Statement of Information (Form SI-100) within 90 days of starting.
-To get federal tax exemption, you’ll need to use IRS Form 1023 or Form 1023-EZ.
+To get a federal tax exemption, you’ll need to use IRS Form 1023 or Form 1023-EZ.

 Church Compliance Laws